yuewangmk/yuewangmk.github.io/_pages/about.md

             I am <span class="highlight">Yue Wang</span>, a fifth-year Ph.D. candidate in Quantitative Marketing at the Hong Kong University of Science and Technology (HKUST). </p>

         <p class="intro-text">
-            My research examines issues related to digital platforms, with a focus on:</p>
+            My research examines key challenges related to digital platforms, with a focus on:</p>
         <ul class="research-list">
             <li>Understanding the interplay between users on the platform</li>
             <li>Investigating how information influences consumer behavior</li>